msieprawski/resource-table/README.md

 Resource Table will automatically inject `All` option with `_all` key to your all select type columns.

 ## Creating pagination presenters
 Let's say you don't want to use default built-in Bootstrap 3 pagination HTML structure for your pagination.
-ResourceTable has built-in `AdminLTEPresenter` so if you'are using Admin LTE Admin Theme you don't have to worry about pagination HTML!
+With ResourceTable you can create your own one or use built-in `AdminLTEPresenter`.
+So if you'are using Admin LTE Admin Theme you don't have to worry about pagination HTML!
 By default ResourceTable use Bootstrap 3 presenter which is default for Laravel 5.

 ### Using Admin LTE pagination presenter